 Substitutions and Variations

-As mentioned above, the recipe is just about finished at the point that you are putting the cabbage in.
-So if your family does not enjoy cabbage, you can skip that step.
+- Skip the cabbage. the recipe is just about finished at the point that you are putting the cabbage in.
+So if your family does not enjoy cabbage, you can skip it.

 What to Serve with Corned Beef